vusakhoza/javascript-spring-public/README.md

 # javascript-spring-public
 Javascript Spring SDK Issues Repo

 The purpose of this repo is to track issues regarding the use of the Spring JS SDK.
-Find the docs on usage of the SDK below.
+Find the full docs [here](https://spring.co.zw).

 # Documentation